yblatti/fme-loves-tomcat/README.md

 # FME loves tomcat ! ⚙️🔵🔴+🐱=❤️

 Proof on concept for FME Form (Desktop) running in a container, using a FLEXlm License server.
-Here this is done in a Tomcat container as this could elp us run https://github.com/asit-asso/extract in a container.
+Here this is done in a Tomcat container as this could help us run https://github.com/asit-asso/extract in a container.

 To run the tomcat-fme container you need two env variables :
 ```sh